Skip to main content

 " I will come back early tonight.
 I.... we need to talk."

-" Ajabde."
-He held both her cold hands as he looked into her eyes, those tears about to fall, he rubbed the upper palms with his thumb reassuringly as he said determined,
+" Ajabdeh."
+He held both her cold hands as he looked into her eyes, those tears about to fall, he rubbed the upper palms with his thumb reassuringly as he said, determined,

 " I will protect them.
 I promise you.
 Nothing will happen to Raoji, Ratan Baisa, Balwant or Maasa as long as I am..."

-He couldn't finish his sentence as a lone tear trickled down her cheeks and in fear, in a trance, Ajabde put her head on his shoulder.
+He couldn't finish his sentence as a lone tear trickled down her cheeks, and in fear, in a trance, Ajabdeh put her head on his shoulder.
 Kunwar Pratap froze at the moment as it looked like she was hugging him.
-His hand left her as he held her shoulders reassuringly, she let her tears flow as her hands travelled to his back to hold on to him, as though he was her only hope now.
+His hand left her as he held her shoulders reassuringly.
+She let her tears flow as her hands travelled to his back to hold on to him, as though he was her only hope now.
 Kunwar Pratap was at a loss for words.
 His mouth went dry as his vision blurred.
 He had no idea that silence was greater than words and so powerful at times.
-He had no idea for how long they stood like that as the moment froze for him.
-She felt his heartbeat, as her head was hidden in his chest, as he patted her shoulder.
+He had no idea how long they stood like that as the moment froze for him.
+She felt his heartbeat as her head was hidden in his chest, as he patted her shoulder.
 That little gesture seemed like all the security she ever longed for.
 They parted as he wiped away her tears while his own eyes twinkled with them.
-A silent timeless eye lock followed as he smiled faintly at her blushing teary face as the silence was followed by her words.
+A silent, timeless eye lock followed as he smiled faintly at her blushing, teary face, and the silence was followed by her words.

 " Promise me, you will not treat this as your personal war, promise me you will be safe first.
 Because.... if you are safe, I know so will everyone in Bijolia and Mewar."

-He nodded with a smile " I promise Ajabde, nothing will happen to Me, Mewar and Bijolia.
-And right now you need to compose yourself because I can not leave you like this.
+He nodded with a smile, " I promise Ajabdeh, nothing will happen to me, Mewar and Bijolia.
+And right now, you need to compose yourself because I can not leave you like this.
 It will worry me.
 And I know what is needed to calm you down."
 He walked backwards away from her, letting go of her arms and came back with the Ramayana.

-She sat on the bed, as he chose the place to read.
+She sat on the bed as he chose the place to read.
 They both had a storm brewing inside them due to the insecurities of the war, but both kept a strong face for the other.
-They both knew they wouldn't get a wink of sleep tonight so gathered that this was the best thing they always did.
+They both knew they wouldn't get a wink of sleep tonight, so they gathered that this was the best thing they could do.
 He listened to her as she read aloud, his hand still in hers, holding on like he would never let go.

-" Ajabde."
+" Ajabdeh."
 He interrupted as she looked up. " It's dawn."

-The fear appeared for a second on her face as she wiped it off with a smile that couldn't convince him as she got up to go to Ranima for the Puja, and Aarti as Kunwar Pratap took his Armour in hand and stared at her leaving with her puja thali as she looked back at him smiling.
+The fear appeared for a second on her face as she wiped it off with a smile that couldn't convince him as she got up to go to Ranima for the Puja, and Aarti, as Kunwar Pratap took his armour in hand and stared at her, leaving with her puja thali as she looked back at him, smiling.
 He smiled back.
-She walked out in the corridor, towards the Mandir, and he began fitting his armour.
+She walked out into the corridor, towards the Mandir, and he began fitting his armour.

-Once I come back I will complete what I wanted to tell you Ajabde.
+Once I come back, I will complete what I wanted to tell you, Ajabdeh.
 Wait for me.

 I can not wait to have you back and tell you what I want to, Kunwarsa.